validitylabs/GOToken/README.md

   The ownership of the GotToken contract will be transferred to the Crowdsale contract's owner.

 ## Vesting phases
-* Presale investor can claim the vested tokens by calling `presaleTokenVaultInstance.release()`.
-Tokens can be transferred by a sender to the beneficiary's address, when calling `ubiatarPlayVault.release(beneficiary)`
+* Presale investor can claim the vested tokens by calling `pgoMonthlyPresaleVault.release()`.
+Tokens can be transferred by a sender to the beneficiary's address, when calling `pgoMonthlyPresaleVault.release(beneficiary)`
-* Transfer vested tokens to the UbiatarPlay wallet by calling `ubiatarPlayVaultInstance.release()`
+* Founders, advisors, teams and partners can claim the vested tokens by calling `pgoMonthlyInternalVault.release()`.
+Tokens can be transferred by a sender to the beneficiary's address, when calling `pgoMonthlyInternalVault.release(beneficiary)`
-* Transfer vested tokens to the founders wallet by calling `foundersVaultInstance.release()`
+* Transfer internal liquidity vested tokens to the pgoLockedLiquidityWallet by calling `pgoVault.release()`

 ## Specifications
 ###### Token